dane-tool/starter-scripts/README.md

-# Selenium scripts for automated web browsing
+# DANE Client Starter Scripts

-Emulating/automating web browsing behavior for watching streaming content and general internet browsing.
+Selenium scripts for automated endless web browsing and watching videos.
+To be used as client behaviors in the [DANE tool][dane].

 ## Setup